London Famous # 21: Rudyard Kipling

 And I never thought of thinking for myself at all.

 I thought so little, they rewarded me

 By making me the Ruler of the Queen's Navee!

 The derisive nickname "Pinafore Smith" was to haunt him throughout his political career.
-W. H. Smith’s is still one of today’s leading newsagents and bookshops.
+W. H. Smith’s is still one of the today’s leading newsagents and bookshops.